 Singers are required to prepare a differentiated programme from three stylistic periods that also covers the fields of Opera, Song, and Concerto.

-Sound engineers are asked to present three recordings covering different recording problems.
+Sound engineers are asked to present three recordings from different production projects.